brettwsanders/ctci/notes.md

 - Using const instead of let
 - When dividing always think about problems diving by 0
-- Common edge cases: zeros, array length too short,
+- Common edge cases: zeros, array length too short, negative numbers

 UI
 - better understanding of JS DOM selectors